 Sairey Gernes’ Whyography is one of more than 30 stories featured in the “Whyography: Building a Brand Fueled by Purpose” book.
-100 percent of proceeds from book sales benefit the Fueled by Purpose micro grant fund for womxn-owned businesses.
+Proceeds from book sales benefit the Fueled by Purpose micro grant fund for women-owned businesses.
 To purchase the book, visit the Marketplace page.

 Sairey Gernes rearranged the contents of her suitcase over and over again, trying to make everything fit.
 She sat on top of it and tugged at the zipper, but it wouldn’t budge.
 There wasn’t enough room for all the gear she wanted to bring along on her trip.
 She knew what had to go: the bulky towel wrap.
 Of course, the resort would have towels.
 But Sairey was bunking up with a large group of women on this trip.
 She really wanted her towel wrap, with its built-in elastic band.
 With it she could walk around freely without the possibility of exposing herself to her travel companions.
 In that moment, Sairey felt a product idea coming on.